-I decided, at 36 years old that I wanted a hysterectomy.
+So, at 36 years old, after much thought and research on the procedure, the side effects and the recovery time, I decided that I wanted a hysterectomy.
 I feel I cannot endure any more pain and it’s high time my pesky woman parts got the flick.
 This was until I came to learn that this decision, to free myself from pain, is not my decision to make at all.

 I have had male doctors, of all people, tell me that no one will touch me until I’m 45.
 I’m told I’m “too young” to have it all out.
 So this begs the questions, whose decision is it anyway?
 And should a doctor have the right to dictate to a patient what should occur with her body?

 While I understand that doctors have a duty of care to do the best for their patients, to simply put an age limit on a woman’s ability to get a hysterectomy is frankly narrow-minded.
 While woman obviously can and have had surgery prior to this age, it is when the risk outweighs the benefits regarding the woman’s health.